-Google fun strategic planning, and Brainzooming shows up with both our core article on the topic and a mega-compilation with a ton of ideas on how you can approach strategy in a better and very different way.
+Google fun strategic planning, and Brainzooming shows up with both our core article on the topic and a mega-compilation with a ton of ideas on how you can approach strategy in a better, fun, and very different way.

-The association between Brainzooming and fun strategic planning didn't happen by accident.
+The association between Brainzooming and fun strategic planning is no accident.

 10 Moments Begging for Fun Strategic Planning

-- Witnessing countless numbers of consultants hand our marketing team complex strategy templates that people had no clue about how to complete with smart, strategic answers.
+- Witnessing countless consultants hand our marketing team complex strategy templates that people had no clue about how to complete with smart, strategic answers.
 Antidote: Focus on asking productive questions to engage business leaders in strategy, and let the strategists complete any strategy templates.

-- Seeing knowledgeable businesspeople feel as if they had no room to contribute to strategic planning because they were never asked about real, day-to-day opportunities and challenges.
+- Seeing knowledgeable business people feel as if they had no room to contribute to strategic planning because they were never asked about real, day-to-day opportunities and challenges.
 Antidote: Make it clear that strategic planning is about what's most important for the organization to succeed, and that could be a day-to-day issue that needs attention.